 Just above your waist, your spinal cord ends.
 What continues through the spinal canal is a group of long nerve roots that resemble a horse's tail (cauda equina).

 Rarely, disk herniation can compress the entire spinal canal, including all the nerves of the cauda equina.
 Rarely, emergency surgery might be required to avoid permanent weakness or paralysis.

 Seek emergency medical attention if you have:

 - Worsening symptoms.
-Pain, numbness or weakness may increase to the point that you can't perform your usual daily activities.
+Pain, numbness or weakness can increase to the point that they hamper your daily activities.

 - Saddle anesthesia.
 This progressive loss of sensation affects the areas that would touch a saddle — the inner thighs, back of legs and the area around the rectum.

-To help prevent a herniated disk:
+To help prevent a herniated disk, do the following:

 - Exercise.
-Strengthening the trunk muscles helps stabilize and support the spine.
+Strengthening the trunk muscles stabilizes and supports the spine.

 - Maintain a healthy weight.
 Excess weight puts more pressure on the spine and disks, making them more susceptible to herniation.